- What is an arbitrage fund?

 Frequently Asked Questions

 No, arbitrage funds are not tax efficient.
 To save tax, one can invest in Equity Linked Savings Scheme (ELSS) mutual funds or other instruments that qualify for Section 80C deductions.
-For tax savings with equity exposure, investors can choose ELSS funds.
+For tax savings with equity exposure, investors can choose ELSS mutual funds.
 However, mutual funds investment is subject to market risks.
 Hence investors should proceed with funds that best suit their financial goals.

 A Hybrid mutual fund invests both in equity and debt.
 They best suit investors with a medium-term horizon.
 However, for a short term horizon, debt mutual funds and bond funds are a better option than fixed deposit or saving account.
 Also, for the long term, equity mutual funds are the best choice.